CodingItWrong/outsidein.dev/docs/vue/1-setup.md

 };
 ```

+These options configure Prettier with some helpful options to match common JavaScript practice.
+It also makes our diffs a bit simpler to read, which is not only helpful for this guide, but is also helpful for code reviews in your own projects.

 Now, set up ESLint integration with your editor by installing the [VS Code ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

 To confirm it works, open `src/App.vue`.
 You should see yellow underlines at a few different places: